-Ghosting anyone—whether it's a dating prospect, a friend, a family member—is indicative of a myriad of emotional hang-ups.
+Ghosting anyone—whether it's a dating prospect, a friend, or a family member—is indicative of a myriad of emotional hang-ups.
 The level of engagement is equal to the ghost's level of emotional capability.
 When someone ghosts you, they are essentially communicating to you in no uncertain terms that they are selfish, disrespectful of the feelings of others (namely yours), and that they are unable to handle even the simplest forms of discomfort or difficulty.
-To be clear, I am not placing judgment, and I'm not saying people who ghost are "bad" people; it's just where they're at.
-While this may seem like a harsh assessment, it can help you to see that this wasn't going to be someone worthy of you anyway.
+To be clear, we're not saying people who ghost are "bad" people; it's just where they're at at this point of their emotional journey.

 This experience is a reminder to you of how painful, confusing, and infuriating it feels to be abandoned without warning—so use this opportunity to commit to being better than the ghost.
 The next time you have to let someone down, say no to a second date, or draw a new boundary with someone, make an agreement with yourself to show up fully.
 Think about what you would have wanted from your ghost and offer that to the next person.
 Respect them enough to be honest with them, and allow them to have the feelings they will have about it.
 Not only will you grow in the process, but you'll also be helping to ease another person's pain or discomfort by not adding the doubly painful experience of ghosting them.